OAkinbode/webdev2/README.md

 Rename `.env.example` to `.env.local` and update the values.
 Due to the way Nextra works, these values are not available in the places you already manually updated above.

+## Current Deployment

+The application is currently deployed to: https://webdev2-2qkbuvatp-oakinbode.vercel.app/

 ## Miscellaneous

 - The build script has been modified to copy the slides to the `public/mdx` folder.
 This is required for the slides to work with reveal.js.
 Do not customize the `public/mdx` folder as it will be overwritten on each build.